 (by licensed users of your Systems2win templates)

-Simple insert a Link icon from the Systems2win menu.
+Simply insert a Link icon from the Systems2win menu.

-Users can just click the Link icon.
+can then just click the Link icon

 2) If some users will be using the document as a PDF file